bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="4.0in" height="2.2572648731408576in"} -->

-The last class I\'m going to talk to you about, with respect to navigation right now, is the navbar class.
+The last class I&apos;m going to talk to you about, with respect to navigation right now, is the navbar class.

 What it does is it kind of serves as a navigation header for either just